- Seven nights’ accommodation with private bathroom in charming guesthouses along the Dingle Way.

 Booking and Rates

-The price for the trip is 895 euros per person sharing.
+The price of the Dingle Way Eight Day walking holiday is 895 euros per person sharing.

 Please contact us if you have any questions or need any further information.